 Social media is a great tool for growing a healthcare business and connecting with patients on a new level.
 You have the ability to establish expertise, provide education, and create a brand.
 But, social media comes with certain risks for healthcare professionals who are not careful.
+This is important as HIPAA violations can have serious consequences.

 The basic rules of engagement are simple: Don’t post too many times in one day, don’t make every post a self-promotion, and don’t forget to proofread.
 However, medical professionals must also keep HIPAA — The Health Insurance Portability and Accountability Act — in mind when using social media.